-During my sabbatical, I’ve enjoyed this reflective prayer exercise.
-It has helped me to re-embrace journalling as a spiritual discipline and given me an outlet of expressing to the Lord my emotions and thoughts surrounding my day… Scriptures are listed for each section to use as prompting…
+Years ago during my pastoral ministry sabbatical, I enjoyed this reflective prayer exercise.
+It helped me to re-embrace journalling as a spiritual discipline and gave me an outlet of expressing to the Lord my emotions and thoughts surrounding my day… Scriptures are listed for each section to use as prompting…

 Five Prayer Focuses of Examen (End of the Day Reflection)